Celebrity Spotlight: Alina Burroughs and Anna-Sigga Nicolazzi

 Alina Burroughs: I had my undergraduate degree and was working in the family business, which was in selection and training of law enforcement professionals.
 Part of my job responsibilities were to write practice tests on General Orders for various law enforcement agencies.
 (General Orders are basically Police procedure).
 I always gravitated towards the policies for Crime Scene Units.
 I was intrigued that there was a way to use science to solve cases and hold people accountable for their actions- to prove someone’s guilt or innocence factually and without bias.
 I called the local department that I held in high regard and asked what the qualifications were to be a Crime Scene Investigator and was told they had a 6 year requirement- you needed a combination of 6 years of school or experience in the field.
 Knowing I didn’t have the experience left me with one option- I had to get my master’s degree to even be considered.
 So, I got my master’s degree in 3 or 4 semesters- As fast as possible- (glutton for punishment) and applied for the job.
 The rest is- you know….

-See also Celebrity Spotlight: Victoria Park
+See also Celebrity Spotlight: Bobby Dee

 What made you decide to work on the project?